Development of professional competencies: levels, methods and models. Definition of competencies

 Different organizations understand competencies differently.
 But in most cases, competencies are presented in the form of some kind of structure, like the diagram in Fig. 1.

-In the structure presented in fig. 1, behavioral indicators are the main elements of each competency.
-Related competencies are grouped into clusters.
-Each competency is described below, starting with the main blocks - with indicators of behavior.
+In the structure shown in Fig. 1, behavioral indicators are the core elements of each competency.
+Related competencies are combined into clusters.
+Each competency is described below, starting with the main blocks - behavioral indicators.

 Behavior indicators

-Behavioral indicators are standards of behavior that are observed in the actions of a person who has a specific competence.
-The subject of observation is a manifestation of high competence.
-Manifestations of weak, ineffective "negative" competence can also become the subject of observation and study, but this approach is rarely used.
+Behavioral indicators are standards of behavior that are observed in the actions of a person with a specific competency.
+The subject of observation is the manifestation of high competence.
+Manifestations of weak, ineffective “negative” competence can also be the subject of observation and study, but this approach is rarely used.

-IN application Behavioral indicators are presented in the book with examples of effective competence.
+IN Application For the book, behavioral indicators are presented as examples of effective competence.
 Example.
-Behavioral indicators of the competence "WORKING WITH INFORMATION", that is, actions in the process of collecting and analyzing information, include the following abilities of employees:
+Behavioral indicators of the “WORKING WITH INFORMATION” competency, that is, actions in the process of collecting and analyzing information, include the following employee abilities:

 Finds and uses fruitful sources of information.

-- Accurately defines the type and form of the required information.
+- Accurately determines the type and form of information required.

-- Gets the necessary information and saves it in a format convenient for work.
+- Receives the necessary information and stores it in a format convenient for use.

 Competencies

 Each competency is a set of related behavioral indicators.
-These indicators are combined into one or more blocks - depending on the semantic scope of competence.
+These indicators are combined into one or several blocks, depending on the semantic scope of the competence.

 Competencies without levels

-- Makes plans that allocate work according to deadlines and priorities (from a few weeks to three years).
+- Creates plans that distribute work according to deadlines and priorities (from several weeks to three years).

-- Coordinates the activities of the department with the business plan of the company.
+- Coordinates the activities of the department with the company’s business plan.

-A single list of behavior indicators is what is required, because all behavior indicators are necessary in the work of all senior managers.
+A single list of behavioral indicators is what is required, because all behavioral indicators are necessary in the work of all senior managers.

-When the competency model covers a wide range of jobs with different categorization of requirements, behavioral indicators within each competency can be summarized in separate lists or divided into “levels”.
-This allows a number of elements of different competencies to be brought under one heading, which is convenient and necessary when the competency model should cover a wide range of activities, jobs and functional roles.
+When a competency model covers a wide range of jobs with varying categorical requirements, behavioral indicators within each competency can be compiled into separate lists or divided into “levels”.
+This allows a number of elements of different competencies to be brought under one heading, which is convenient and necessary when the competency model must cover a wide range of activities, jobs and functional roles.

-For example: the content of the "planning and organizing" competency may be appropriate for both an administrative role and a manager role.
-The criteria for the behavior of people involved in planning and organizing activities are different for different roles, but the distribution of criteria by levels makes it possible to include homogeneous indicators of behavior necessary for organizing and planning in one competency model and not develop separate models for each role.
-At the same time, some competencies will have only one or two levels, while others will have several levels.
-For example, in application several levels are considered for each competency, although most competencies include three levels.
-But the competence "ACHIEVING RESULTS: planning" contains four levels, and "ACHIEVING RESULTS: clarity of management" - only two levels.
-One of the ways to distribute competencies by levels is to reduce the standards of behavior into groups indicated by numbers: the more complex the required standards of behavior, the higher the level.
-Some companies associate levels directly with activity grades.
-For example, in some models, all Level 1 competencies are assigned to specific service grades, while all Level 2 competencies are included in the next job block, and so on.
-Usually there is a certain relationship between the levels of competencies and the complexity of the activity, but this relationship is not always direct and unambiguous.
-For example: the position of a senior manager requires the employee to have the highest level of “relationship management” competence, while junior managers can perform limited roles of this kind (resolving claims, maintaining accounts, etc.).
-For this reason, many firms avoid using the structures that have developed in them when compiling competency levels.
+For example: the content of the planning and organizing competency may be suitable for both an administrative role and a managerial role.
+The criteria for the behavior of people involved in planning and organizing activities are different for different roles, but the distribution of criteria by level makes it possible to include homogeneous indicators of behavior necessary for organizing and planning in one competency model and not to develop separate models for each role.
+However, some competencies will have only one or two levels, while others will have several levels.
+For example, in Application Several levels are considered for each competency, although most competencies include three levels.
+But the competency “ACHIEVEMENT OF RESULTS: Planning” contains four levels, and “ACHIEVEMENT OF RESULTS: Management Clarity” - only two levels.
+One of the ways to distribute competencies by level is to reduce standards of behavior into groups designated by numbers: the more complex the required standards of behavior, the higher the level.
+Some companies link levels directly to activity grades.
+For example, in some models, all Level 1 competencies relate to specific job grades, and all Level 2 competencies are included in the next block of positions, etc. There is usually a certain connection between competency levels and the complexity of the activity, but this connection is not always direct and unambiguous.
+For example, a senior manager position requires the employee to have the highest level of “relationship management” competency, while junior managers may perform limited roles of this kind (handling claims, maintaining accounts, etc.).
+For this reason, many firms avoid using their existing structures when drawing up competency levels.

-Another method of distributing competencies by levels is the division according to the professional qualities that an employee needs.
-This method is used when the competency model refers to one job level or one role.
-For example, the model might include a list of the following indicators:
+Another method of distributing competencies by level is by dividing them according to the professional qualities that the employee needs.
+This method is used when the competency model relates to one level of work or one role.
+For example, the model may include a list of the following indicators:

-Initial competencies are usually the minimum set of requirements necessary for admission to work
+Initial competencies - usually this is the minimum set of requirements necessary for permission to perform work

-- outstanding competencies - the level of activity of an experienced employee
+- outstanding competencies - level of activity of an experienced employee

 - negative competencies - usually these are standards of behavior that are counterproductive for effective work at any level

-This method is used when it is necessary to evaluate the different degrees of competence of a group of workers.
+This method is used when it is necessary to evaluate the varying degrees of competence of a group of workers.
 Examples.
-Baseline (minimum) standards of conduct can be applied when evaluating job applicants.
-When evaluating the performance of experienced personnel, more complex competencies can be applied.
-In both cases, negative indicators of behavior can also be used to identify disqualifying factors and develop a competency model.
-By introducing levels, it is possible to accurately assess personal competencies without complicating the structure of the competency model.
+When assessing job candidates, you can apply baseline (minimum) standards of conduct.
+When assessing the performance of experienced personnel, more complex competencies can be applied.
+In both cases, negative indicators of behavior can be used to identify disqualifying factors and develop a competency model.
+By introducing levels, you can accurately assess personal competencies without complicating the structure of the competency model.

-Competency models built by levels will have one set of standards of behavior for each level.
+Competency models built by level will have one set of behavioral standards for each level.

-To aid understanding, competencies are usually referred to by a specific name, which is given an appropriate description.
+To aid understanding, competencies are usually referred to by a specific name and given an appropriate description.

-The title is usually a very short term that distinguishes one competency from others, being both meaningful and easy to remember.
+A title is usually a very short term that sets one competency apart from others while being both meaningful and easy to remember.

 relationship management